iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.10.01.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 5 reviews"/>
 </p>

+> Amazing!
+I found the perfect therapist.
+We just click so well, making lots of progress in my mental health. :)<br> :date: __2021-05-05 16:46:45__

+> What a wonderful and easy access to help with mental health solutions<br> :date: __2021-05-05 15:55:28__

+> I saw Dr. Seema Gupta.
+She listened carefully to my symptoms, asked pertinent questions, explained the treatment and what to do if not feeling better within 2-3 days.
+I would definitely recommend her to my family & friends.<br> :date: __2021-05-03 17:49:05__

 > Excellent and prompt.
 Shows concern for patients and great diagnosis.<br> :date: __2021-04-30 18:06:30__

 > Wonderful experience.
 Dr asked a lot of questions before prescribing me different medications.
 She was excellent.
 Can't thank her enough.<br> :date: __2021-04-30 17:22:20__